moonrunnerkc/aegis-k8s/README.md

 Resilience leans toward the worst-case outcome.

 ### Propagation Decay Risk
-Risk accumulates across steps, exposing brittle multi-step plans.
+Risk builds from step to step, so the system can spot fragile plans.
+Past wrong diagnoses are remembered so they don’t get repeated.

 ### Diagnosis Echo Rejection
-Incorrect past diagnoses become forbidden hypotheses.
-Confidence is zeroed if they reappear.
+Past wrong diagnoses are remembered so they don’t get repeated.

 ### Hybrid Pareto Selection
 Plan selection considers: